hanwencheng/gists/Litentry/governance-app.md

 #### Milestone 2: On-chain governance basic support
 2.1 Support native governance actions on *Polkadot*/*Kusama* with good information hierarchy and UX/UI.
-2.2 Allow users to subscribe to governance-related updates via Push Notification to improve engagement. (e.g., when a new the proposal is up, or it is either being accepted or rejected.)
+2.2 Allow users to subscribe to governance-related updates via Push Notification to improve engagement. (e.g., when a new proposal is up, or it is either being accepted or rejected.)
-2.3 Build further on a governance dashboard, allowing the user to see governance-related statistics of any Account. (e.g., if user is browsing a proposal and wants to learn more about the **proposer**)
+2.3 Build further on a governance dashboard, allowing the user to see governance-related statistics of any Account. (e.g., if a user is browsing a proposal and wants to learn more about the **proposer**)
 2.4 Support role-based Push Notification subscription of a certain type of on-chain events.